 This joint program is a student-athlete lead trail advocacy program.
 The program is designed to educate student-athletes in advocacy as well as to encourage them to take action now and as leaders in the future.

 We understand that you are a volunteer coach (thank you!), and thus this program is not intended to add to your workload.

-The program is designed around four IMBA initiatives, Speak, Build, Respect and Ride.
+The program is designed around four IMBA initiatives, Speak, Serve, Respect and Ride.
 After each initiative is complete, the student-athlete will receive a sticker-badge of honor.
 Upon completion of the four initiatives, students will be issued a sticker and certificate stating that they have become “Teen Trail Corps Captain.”
 This achievement can be added to college applications and helps develop NICA student-athletes minds, body and character.

 Your role is simply to share this opportunity, and if a student-participates, confirm the student has completed four exercises in each of the initiatives and that the total amount of time per category was about 4 hours.

 The students will need to talk to you or show you the completed work by e-mail (you do not need to review just confirm the work is done).

 Student-athlete: “Coach, I have completed four activities for the Teen Trail Corp Speaking Category.
 Will you confirm this?”

 Coach: “Yes – what activities did you do?”

 Student: “I attended a public meeting, I wrote a letter to a land manager, I did 3 social media posts, and last, I would like to share what I learned with the team.
 That make four.

 Coach: “How long did it take to do all of these activities?”